-- Building certification levels: assets / projects that satisfy only the bottom (least ambitious) level of certification will be excluded.
+Building certification levels: assets / projects that satisfy only the bottom (least ambitious) level of certification will be excluded.
 Also, there will be increased focus on international and strong national certification schemes, rather than accepting all building certification schemes.
-This applies to energy efficiency ratings (e.g. EPC) too - Building upgrades: we require substantial energy performance improvement and threshold will be aligned with the requirements in the EU Taxonomy.
+This applies to energy efficiency ratings (e.g. EPC), too.